Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Study 2

-In Figure~\ref{fig:tradeoff}, we plot accuracy as a function of fixation rate, as estimated from all 64 models, including both the 24 models at $\alpha = 2.25$ and the 40 models estimated for the full range of $\alpha$s.
-All models achieve higher accuracies with lower fixation rates in the Preview condition.
-This shows that our new version of NEAT models the economy--accuracy tradeoff between the two conditions independently of the choice of $\alpha$, thus reliably capturing one of the key findings of Experiment~1.

 Figure~\ref{fig:heatmap:model} shows heatmaps visualizing NEAT fixation probabilities for the same text as in Figure~\ref{fig:heatmap-human} (which displays human fixation probabilities).
 This plot confirms that the overall fixation rate is higher in the No Preview condition.
 In both conditions, long words and content words are more likely to be fixated.
-In the Preview condition, reading appears to be more targeted: Fixations are concentrated on the sentence containing the answer \textit{Michigan} in the third line.
+In the Preview condition, reading appears to be more targeted: Fixations are concentrated on the sentence containing the answer \textit{Michigan} in the fourth line.
+The phrase \textit{tested positive for Listeria monocytogenes,} which appears in the question, shows higher fixation rate in the Preview condition than in the No Preview condition.
 In other areas of the text, content words have decreased fixation probabilities relative to the No Preview condition.